Maritime flag

-A maritime flag is a flag designated for use on ships, boats, and other watercraft.
+A maritime flag, also called a naval flag, is a flag designated for use on ships, boats, and other watercraft.
 Naval flags are considered important at sea and the rules and regulations for the flying of flags are strictly enforced.
 The flag flown is related to the country of registration: so much so that the word "flag" is often used symbolically as a metonym for "country of registration".

 Types of flag

 Ensigns

-Ensigns are usually required to be worn when entering and leaving harbour, when sailing through foreign waters, and when the ship is signalled to do so by a warship.
-Warships usually wear their ensigns between the morning colours ceremony and sunset when moored or at anchor, at all times when underway, and at all times when engaged in battle—the "battle ensign".
-When engaged in battle a warship often wears multiple battle ensigns.
-This tradition dates from the era of sailing vessels.
+The ensign is the national identification of a ship and hoisted up in a national flag world-wide.
+They are required to be worn when entering and leaving harbour, when sailing through foreign waters, and when the ship is signalled to do so by a warship.

+Ensigns are part of seafaring traditions of private and naval forces and have their origins in the era of sailing vessels.
+Flag dipping is done with the ensign.
+Ships usually wear their ensigns between the morning colours ceremony and sunset when moored or at anchor.
+Warships wear it at all times when underway, and when engaged in battle, wear the "battle ensign" or multiple ensigns.

 Tradition dictated that if a ship lowered its ensign it was deemed to have surrendered.
 Masts were targets of gunfire, and the second and subsequent ensigns were worn in order to keep the ensign flying even after a mast hit.

 Jacks

-Jacks are additional national flags flown by warships (and certain other vessels) at the head of the ship.
-These are usually worn while not underway and when the ship is dressed on special occasions.
+Jacks are flown on the bow and placed upon a jackstaff, and used when the vessel is in a port or dressed on special occasions, and not while being underway.
+The origin of the jack was on warships only.
+However, it became an additional flag for certain other vessels and is sometimes identical with the ensign on merchant ships, depending on the ships origin.

 Jacks in the Royal Navy must be run up when the first line is ashore when coming alongside.